Immediate breast reconstruction after mastectomy for cancer does not delay the start of adjuvant therapy, according to a study iBRA-2.

 Women who experience complications significantly more often faced with considerable delays of chemotherapy and radiation therapy compared with women who had uncomplicated procedure.

-Dr. Sharon S. Lum, medical director of the Medical Breast Center at the Medical Faculty of the University of Loma Linda in California, writes: "In general, research shows that there is no clinically significant delay in time from the final operation before the start of subsequent therapy, regardless of exposed a woman reconstruction.
+Dr. Sharon S. Lum, medical director of the Medical Center's breast at the Medical Faculty of the University of Loma Linda in California, writes: "In general, research shows that there is no clinically significant delay in time from the final operation before the start of subsequent therapy, regardless of exposed a woman reconstruction.
 Clinicians do a good job on the selection of patients for reconstruction, but it is necessary to study the clinical paths and improved recovery protocols after surgery to reduce complications. "